 Finally, you must establish internal deadlines within your animation team.
 Setting internal deadlines will allow you to meet up with your team and approve their progress before submitting it for feedback from your client.

-However, this may not always be necessary especially if you’ve only been given a couple of weeks to complete the task, but doing so will still help you double-check and monitor the progress of your animation team.
+However, this may not always be necessary especially if you’ve only been given a couple of weeks to complete the task, but doing so will still help you double-check and monitor the progress of your animation team and where you are in the animation production pipeline.

 Overall, strategizing will ensure organized and efficient animation pre-production.
 By the end, you must have established with your team your client’s objectives, audience, theme, and message.
-Throughout pre-production, you can always come back to reiterate those four points.
+Throughout pre-production, you can always come back to reiterate those four points and allow your animation production pipeline to be shaped by these things.

 2) Animation Story Conceptualization